 All work is carried out according to the Code of Ethics and Guidelines of Practice of the American Institute for Conservation and Historical and Artistic Works (AIC).
 Work will be carried out in a timely fashion, meeting museum exhibition and travel deadlines as a highest priority.
 Reasonable schedules will be accommodated.

+Office hours are by appointment only.
 Please call or email the studio to discuss your project and to schedule an appointment.
 If contacting the studio via email, photographs and descriptions are helpful.

-There is no fee for non-binding verbal estimates when artifacts are brought to the studio.
-Estimates that require an extensive report, or require travel, may incur fees.
+fees.
 Estimates are normally formulated using hourly labor rates.
 The cost of materials and overhead are factored into the labor rate.
 Conservation treatment may typically cost $500.00 at minimum.
 The estimated fee is guaranteed for a period of one year from the date of the proposal.
 Beyond that date, repricing may be required.

 Payment is due upon artifact retrieval.
 There is no discount for prompt payment, but an interest fee of 2% per month is added to invoices not paid within 30 days.
 Deposits and/or retainers may be required for large and long-term projects.
 Payment can be made by cash, check, or PayPal.
 Credit cards are not accepted at this time.